aces/Loris/test/UnitTestGuide.md

 2. Methods that change an input’s format, like a “toArray” method
 3. Methods that require a specific format for their input **(example used below)**

-<span style="text-decoration:underline;">In the “provider” function:</span> Return an array with whatever input to “feed” the test.
+_In the “provider” function:_ Return an array with whatever input to “feed” the test.

-<span style="text-decoration:underline;">In the test function:</span> Declare the data provider in the function comment.
+_In the test function:_ Declare the data provider in the function comment.
 Then, declare the inputs as parameters for that test.

 _Fact:_ The comment the data provider is declared in **MUST** start with `/**` or it will not work. _Example implementation (from UtilityTest.php):_